snailcookierun/GuildBot/README.md

 5. Copy `GuildBot.js` to `GuildBot` phone directory and overwrite the existing file.
 6. Copy `modules/main.js` to `GuildBot/modules` phone directory.
 7. Copy `../common/config.json` to `GuildBot` phone directory.
+8. Copy `../common/config-cooltime.json` to `GuildBot` phone directory.
-8. Press compile button (it looks like refresh button) in your 메신저봇R.
+9. Press compile button (it looks like refresh button) in your 메신저봇R.
-9. Run GuildBot.
+10. Run GuildBot.

 ## FAQ
 - If you want to change your bot name (GuildBot -> different name), you must change `scriptName` in `common/config.ts`.